Industry Growth Centre awards $7.14m in project funding

 The eight recipients of the funding will now be able to launch collaborative industry projects that will deliver highly-advanced solutions to a variety of mining challenges and contribute to the growth and capability of the METS sector.

 The funding is part of a four-year, $15.6m commitment made by the Department of Industry, Innovation and Science to incentivise collaboration and address METS sector priorities.
 This funding established the METS Ignited Collaborative Project Funds, which supports industry-led projects to improve the productivity, competitiveness and innovative capacity in the METS sector.

-Today’s announcement represents the second round of the funding, and the recipients are: IMDEX, The University of Western Australia, Manufacturing Intelligence, Emapper, Energetique Mining Vehicles, Qtec, Resolution Systems and Micronised Mineral Systems.
+Today’s announcement represents the second round of the funding, and the recipients are: IMDEX, The University of Western Australia, Manufacturing Intelligence, Emapper, Energetique Mining Vehicles, Qteq, Resolution Systems and Micronised Mineral Systems.

 METS Ignited CEO Ric Gros said the funding will spur necessary collaboration in the sector.

 "Opportunities for the sector to band together and innovate are vital to the growth of the sector," Mr Gros said.

 "Facilitating such innovation is part of the mandate for METS Ignited, and the recipients of this round will be making invaluable contributions to the mining and METS sectors through their initiatives."

 Recipients of the Collaborative Project Funds are required to secure equal or greater investment from an industry partner.
 As a result, the total value of the eight projects is $17.4m.